cedar-policy/cedar-docs/docs/collections/_schema/json-schema.md

 ### `appliesTo` {#schema-actions-appliesTo}

 Specifies a JSON object containing two lists, `principalTypes` and `resourceTypes`, which contain the principal and resources entity types, respectively, that can accompany the action in an authorization request.
+Both fields are required.

 + If either the `principalTypes` or `resourceTypes` components is given with an empty list `[]`, the associated action is not permitted in an authorization request with *any* entities of that category.
 This effectively means that the action will not be used in an authorization request at all.
 This makes sense for actions that act as groups for other actions.

-+ If the `principalTypes` component is omitted from the `appliesTo` element, then an authorization request with this action must have an [unspecified](../policies/syntax-entity.html#entity-overview) principal entity.
-The same is true for `resourceTypes`, for a request's resource component.
-If the `appliesTo` component is omitted entirely, it's the same as if it were present with both `principalTypes` and `resourceTypes` components omitted (i.e., a request must have both unspecified principal and resource entities).

 The following example `actions` snippet shows three actions.
 The first action, `read`, is an action group for the other two.
 It cannot appear in an authorization request because its `principalTypes` and `resourceTypes` components are `[]`.
 The second action, `viewPhoto`, is a member of the `read` action group, and expects that any request with this action will have a principal entity of type `User` and a resource entity of type `Photo`.
 The third action, `listAlbums`, also a member of the `read` group, expects that a request with that action will have a principal entity of type `User` and a resource entity of type `Account`.
 Notice that for both of the latter two actions, the group membership only requires giving the ID of the action -- `"read"` -- and not the type.
 This is because the validator knows that all action groups must have type `Action`, and by default the action will be within the current namespace.
-To declare membership in an action group in a different namespace you need to include `"type": "My::NameSpace::Action"` alongside the `"id"` portion, where `My::NameSpace` is the different namespace.
+To declare membership in an action group in a different namespace you need to include `"type": "My::Namespace::Action"` alongside the `"id"` portion, where `My::Namespace` is the different namespace.

 ```json
 "actions": {